usnistgov/fipy/README.txt

 - :term:`PySparse` and :term:`Trilinos` are now completely independent.

 The significant changes since version 2.0.2 are:

+The relatively small change in version number belies significant advances in :term:`FiPy` capabilities.
+This release did not receive a "full" version increment because it is completely (er... [#almost]_) compatible with older scripts.

 - :term:`FiPy` can use :term:`Trilinos` for `solving in parallel`_.